Longchen Rabjam Series

 Download this collection:

-Just like the Six Ornaments and Two Supreme Ones who beautify our world,
+The Six Ornaments and Two Supreme Ones beautify this world of ours.

 Texts by and about Longchen Rabjam (klong chen rab 'byams, 1308-1364), also known as Drimé Özer (dri med 'od zer), who is widely acknowledged as the greatest exponent of Dzogpachenpo, or the Great Perfection, in Tibetan history: